SamuelDataE/API_StockMarketData/02-Replit/0Replit_Setup.md

   * *Can only be executed if the link is executed via the web.*
   * Gives as response "Cronjob.de"

-*Please have in mind, that your URL link looks different since the code is depending on your project and user name (and Verification number from CRONJOB.DE).*
+*Please have in mind, that your URL link looks different since the code is depending on your project and user name (and verification number from CRONJOB.DE).*

 <br><br><br>
 ### Python script - different codes